All Episodes

 Thank you.

-Um, you know, I'm trying to find a silver lining in all of this.
+You know, I'm trying to find a silver lining in all of this.

 And I recall prior to the election, there was a great deal of sentiment on the part of independents and some conservatives that the conservatives in Congress had done such a poor job that what was really required was a couple of years of liberal management, Congress and the president, to demonstrate to the country that the liberal establishment really is not in a position to run anything very well.

-So I think this is happening somewhat echoing the sentiments of uh Charles Crauthammer's um, yeah, but there's a there's a problem with that.
+So I think this is happening, somewhat echoing the sentiments of Charles Krauthammer's.

-And uh Mark Stein, who filled in for Rush on Tuesday and Wednesday, I've described him as a doom and gloomer, particularly on issues pertaining to terrorism and the jihadist movement.
+And Mark Stein, who filled in for Rush on Tuesday and Wednesday, I've described him as a doom and gloomer, particularly on issues pertaining to terrorism and the jihadist movement.

-There isn't, as far as I'm aware of, a socialistic program created anywhere in American history that once it was created was ever able to be repealed.
+There isn't, as far as I'm aware of, a socialistic program created anywhere in American history that once it was created, was ever able to be repealed.

-They simply we become dependent upon it.
+They simply become dependent upon it.

 There becomes no way of ever getting rid of it.

-For example, if they succeed in passing socialized medicine, have the government run health care.
+For example, if they succeed in passing socialized medicine, have the government run health care, we'll never be able to turn back from it.

 You're looking really here at doing things that would be impossible to reverse.